LLaVA-VL/LLaVA-Plus-Codebase/README.md

 LLaVA training consists of two stages: (1) feature alignment stage, and  (2) visual instruction tuning stage.

-Our llava-plus is trianed from the llava-stage-1-pre-trained projectors.
+Our llava-plus is trained from the llava-stage-1-pre-trained projectors.

 <details>
 <summary>Training cost</summary>